PG&E Files for Bankruptcy Protection

 "Through this process, we will prioritize what matters most to our customers and the communities we serve – safety and reliability.
 We believe that this process will make sure that we have sufficient liquidity to serve our customers and support our operations and obligations," said PG&E Corporation Interim CEO John R. Simon.

 As expected, PG&E Corporation and its primary operating subsidiary, Pacific Gas and Electric Company, filed voluntary petitions Jan.
 29 under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court for the Northern District of California.
-The company could face billions of dollars in potential liability for 2018 wildfires in North Carolina, if plaintiffs can prove its equipment caused them.
+The company could face billions of dollars in potential liability for 2018 wildfires in northern California, if plaintiffs can prove its equipment caused them.

 The corporation's news release said PG&E remains committed to "delivering safe and reliable electric and natural gas service to customers; continuing to make critical investments in system safety and maintenance; supporting the orderly, fair and expeditious resolution of its liabilities resulting from the 2017 and 2018 wildfires; working with customers, civic leaders, regulators, policymakers, the financial community and other key stakeholders to consider alternatives to provide for the safe delivery of natural gas and electricity and new safety solutions in an environment challenged by climate change; and assisting our customers and communities impacted by wildfires in Northern California.
 PG&E's restoration and rebuilding efforts will continue."